siscia/effe/README.md

 However our effes doesn't know what resource/URL it should respond, and we like this, but still we need a way to route the traffic.

-To route the traffic we can write a proxy server that simply forward the calls which is a simple to solution but may have scaling problem and it is somehow slow.
+To route the traffic we can write a proxy server that simply forward the calls to the appropriate server, this is a simple to solution but may have scaling problem and it is somehow slow.
-There is the need for the proxy to accept the external call, decide what effe is necessary to call, make another HTTP request, wait on the result, and finaly send the result back.
+The proxy will need to accept the external call, decide what effe is necessary to call, make another HTTP request, wait on the result, and finaly send the result back.
-In this case however you only need one single IP address exposed, the effes can run inside not exposed container.
+In this case however you only need one single IP address exposed, the effes can run inside not public exposed container.

 Another way to route the traffic is to use HAproxy which doesn't accept the HTTP request but simply re-route it to a particular server.
 In this case there is only one HTTP request instead of two but every single effe need to be exposed to the web.

-Either way you will need to manage a lot of containers, it is a good idea to use an automatic tool to create the docker instances, I would suggest to look into [Kubernetes](kubernetes) which already provide a way to route the traffic via [Ingress](ingress).
+Either way you will need to manage a lot of containers, it is a good idea to use an automatic tool to create the docker instances, I would suggest to look into [Kubernetes](kubernetes) which already provide a way to route the traffic via [Ingress](ingress) using HAproxy.

 ## Docker

 Effe can be compiled down to sigle binary, it means that you can have a very light docker images with inside only the necessary logic to run effe.

-However since we want effe to use http*s* is necessary to provide the certificates, it means that we cannot use the `SCRATCH` images from docker but we need to include some certificates.
+However since we want effe to use http**s** is necessary to provide the certificates, it means that we cannot use the `SCRATCH` images from docker but we need to include some certificates.
 A docker container with nothing but the certificates is [centurylink/ca-certs](ca-certs).

 Of course you can feel free to build a similar images with only the certificates you trust and maybe you could also share such image.